ernstki/cs5165-spark-weather-stats/README.md

-# Project 2 (FINAL) : BigData Analysis Project - Weather
+# Project 2 (FINAL) : Big Data Analysis Project - Weather

 **Due**: April 24 2017 @ 11:55pm

-This project will have you perform Data Analysis and processing using MapReduce / Apache Spark.
+This project will have you perform data analysis and processing using Hadoop MapReduce or Apache Spark.
 The project will use the weather dataset from
 <https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/>.
 This project will
-use only 16 years of data (2000 - 2016) for all the stations starting with US and elements TMAX, TMIN.
+use only 16 years of data (2000-2016) for all the stations starting with "US" and the elements TMAX and TMIN.

 ## Creation of datasets